 Rex Anthem: "If Ever I Cease to Love" This charming song was popular at the time of Rex's founding, and each band performed it as they passed the official reviewing stand at Gallier Hall.
 Lydia Thompson, a famous British singer, was visiting New Orleans at the time and often sang the song.
 She was also rumored to have enjoyed a romantic relationship with another Carnival visitor, the Grand Duke Alexis of Russia.
 While it now seems clear they did not enjoy each other's company in 1872, they, and the song, will always be associated in Carnival lore.
 "If Ever I Cease to Love" became the anthem both of Rex and of Carnival in New Orleans.
-"If Ever I Cease to Love" accompanies Rex on the parade route, and, arranged as a Grand March, is played as Rex and the Queen of Carnival lead the Rex Court into the Grand Ball.

-Lundi Gras Until WWI, Rex arrived in his "Capital City," usually by river, on Monday, the day before Carnival, to be greeted by enthusiastic crowds gathered at the foot of Canal Street.
+"If Ever I Cease to Love" accompanies Rex on the parade route, and, arranged as a Grand March, is played as Rex and the Queen of Carnival lead the Rex Court into the Grand Ball Lundi Gras Until WWI, Rex arrived in his "Capital City," usually by river, on Monday, the day before Carnival, to be greeted by enthusiastic crowds gathered at the foot of Canal Street.
 Rex then led a parade to City Hall, where he proclaimed Carnival and received the key to the city.
 In 1971 the Rex Arrival was recreated one time in honor of the Rex Centennial.
 Rex's Monday Arrival is again a major celebration, called Lundi Gras.
 In 1987, Mardi Gras historian Errol Laborde joined with Rex officials, business leaders and tourism officials to create a new Monday Arrival celebration, and named it after the French description of the day before Carnival.
-Rex arrives at 6:00 PM, greets the Mayor and other officials, receives the key to the city, and proclaims Carnival to the crowds of revelers gathered near the Riverwalk Marketplace and Spanish Plaza at the foot of Poydras Street.
-2017 marks the 29th Anniversary of this special celebration.
+Rex arrives at 6:00 PM, greets the Mayor and other officials, receives the key to the city, and proclaims Carnival to crowds of revelers.
+This year Rex will arrive at the Morial New Orleans Convention Center Plaza at the corner of Julia Street and Convention Center Boulevard.
+2018 marks the 31 anniversary of this special celebration.
 In 2015 Rex revived an old tradition and arrived in a festively decorated antique Public Belt Railway passenger coach.
-In 2017 Rex will again arrive by train.
+In 2018 Rex will again arrive by train.

 Rex Art, Publications, and Websites Rex Proclamations Historically Rex has issued a proclamation declaring the date of the Carnival celebration and commanding his subjects to gather and join in the festivities.
 When Rex began his reign over Mardi Gras in 1872, New Orleans was struggling through the years of Reconstruction, and civic leaders wanted to attract more visitors to the city.
 Proclamations were posted in train depots around the country, and Mardi Gras in New Orleans became a major tourist destination.
 Such proclamations were not issued after WWII.
 In 1980 the tradition was revived, and each year an artist selected by the Rex Organization creates an original Rex Proclamation art print highlighting the year's theme or one of the iconic images of Rex and Carnival.
-These soughtafter collectors' items may be signed by the artist and by the King of Carnival, and always carry the notation "Rex Proclaims Carnival."
-The 2017 Rex Proclamation, created by well-known New Orleans artist Cleland Powell, references Carnival celebrations around the beautiful landscape of Rex's Winter Capital, Louisiana.
+These sought-after collectors' items may be signed by the artist and by the King of Carnival, and always carry the notation "Rex Proclaims Carnival."
+The 2018 Rex Proclamation, created by noted New Orleans artist Tim Trapolin, depicts the figure of La Louisiane holding the city plan developed by de Pauget in 1721.
+She is flanked by portraits of Bienville and Iberville.
 Information about the Rex Proclamation can be found on the Rex Organization's website.
 Rex Edicts and Invitations